ElcoK/osm_clipper/README.md

 ## Installation

 1. Clone the repository or download the package on your computer and extract the folder.
-2. Go to the DamageScanner folder in your command prompt or bash.
+2. Go to the osm_clipper folder in your command prompt or bash.
 3. Type ``python setup.py install`` and it should install itself into your python environment.
 4. Now you can import the package like any other package!